norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

   ```
 	 def genre=(genre)
      @genre = genre

      #genre is an array of 1 or 2 or 3 instances
      # for each instance in the genre array (Fiction, Poetry, etc)
      # associate this Book instance being instantiated to that Genre

       genre.each do |genre_instance|
         genre_instance.books << self
       end
+	end

 	```